ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 The `putpixel` function modifies one pixel at a time and takes two arguments: (1) a pixel coordinate  represented by an (x, y) tuple, in this case (100,200); and (2) a tuple representing the RGB color to set the pixel to, in this case color (0, 0, 0), i.e. black.

-Add the `putpixel` command to your code and check the bear image.
-Can you find the modified pixel?
+Add the `putpixel` command above to your code and check the bear image.
+Can you find the modified pixel at (100,200)?
 If you have a hard time seeing the modified pixel, try instead the following code to turn a range of pixels black.
 Make sure you understand what this code is doing.

 ```
 for i in range(100):